rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 ];
 {{< /highlight >}}

 whereas m equals the row and n equals the column of a matrix[m][n].
+A vector is a specific kind of a matrix whereas the matrix has only one column.

+{{< highlight javascript >}}
+const vector = [
+  [0],
+  [2],
+  [4],
+];
+{{< /highlight >}}

+The most simple mathematical object in linear algebra is a scalar.
+It is just a single number.

+{{< highlight javascript >}}
+const scalar = 4;
+{{< /highlight >}}

+Matrices and vectors can be expressed with arrays in programming.
+But what about matrices with more than two dimensions?
+They need more than two axes.
+In general, these arrays of numbers with a variable number of axes are called tensors.

+{{% chapter_header "Matrix Operations in JavaScript" "matrix-javascript" %}}

-You would be able to apply matrix operations in JavaScript on your own, but it can become ugly when using plain JavaScript.
-Fortunately, there is one library in JavaScript for mathematics: {{% a_blank "math.js" "https://github.com/josdejong/mathjs" %}}.
+You should be able to apply matrix operations all by yourself, but it can become ugly when using plain JavaScript with loops.
+Fortunately, there exists a library in JavaScript for mathematics called {{% a_blank "math.js" "https://github.com/josdejong/mathjs" %}}.
 Defining a matrix becomes as simple as:

 {{< highlight javascript >}}
 const matrix = math.matrix([[0, 1], [2, 3], [4, 5]]);